waikato-llm/audio-dataset-converter-examples/docs/filters.md

 A number of generic record management filters are available:

 * `check-duplicate-filenames` - when using multiple batches as input, duplicate file names can be an issue when creating a combined output
+* `discard-by-name` - discards files based on their name, either using explicit names or regular expressions
 * `discard-negatives` - removes records from the stream that have no annotations
 * `max-records` - limits the number of records passing through
 * `randomize-records` - when processing batches, this filter can randomize them (seeded or unseeded)